Dynamic Sparse Training versus Dense Training: The Unexpected Winner in Image Corruption Robustness: Appendix

 \begin{itemize} \item \textbf{CIFAR-10/100-C}~\cite{hendrycks2018benchmarking} is synthetically generated on top of the test set of CIFAR-10/100 dataset.
 It includes 19 sub-datasets, each corrupted with a type of image corruption (Gaussian noise, impulse noise, shot noise, speckle noise, defocus blur, Gaussian blur, glass blur, motion blur, zoom blur, brightness, fog, frost, snow, spatter, contrast, elastic transform, JPEG compression, pixelate, saturate).
 Each corruption dataset contains five subsets, which have images corrupted with five severity levels.
 The higher the severity, the more influence the corruption has on the test images.

-\item \textbf{Tiny-ImageNet-C}~\cite{hendrycks2018benchmarking} consists of 15 types of common image corruptions, and is synthetically generated from Tiny-ImageNet dataset as well.
+\item \textbf{Tiny-ImageNet-C}~\cite{hendrycks2018benchmarking} consists of 15 types of common image corruptions, and is synthetically generated from Tiny-ImageNet dataset.
 The types of corruption are Gaussian noise, impulse noise, shot noise, defocus blur, glass blur, motion blur, zoom blur, brightness, fog, frost, snow, contrast, pixelate, elastic transform, and JPEG compression, with 5 severity levels.

-\item \textbf{ImageNet-C}~\cite{hendrycks2018benchmarking} consists of 15 types of common image corruptions, and is synthetically generated from Tiny-ImageNet dataset as well.
+\item \textbf{ImageNet-C}~\cite{hendrycks2018benchmarking} consists of 15 types of common image corruptions, and is synthetically generated from ImageNet dataset.
 The types of corruption are Gaussian noise, impulse noise, shot noise, defocus blur, glass blur, motion blur, zoom blur, brightness, fog, frost, snow, contrast, pixelate, elastic transform, and JPEG compression, with 5 severity levels.

 \item \textbf{ImageNet-$\bar{\mathbf{C}}$}~\cite{imagenet-c-bar} are perceptually dissimilar to ImageNet-C in our transform feature space, consists of 10 types of common image corruptions.
 The types of corruption are blue noise, brownish noise, caustic refraction, checkerboard cutout, cocentric sine waves, inverse sparkles, perlin noise, plasma noise, single frequency greyscale, sparkles, with 5 severity levels.